 View

-By default, webman uses the native PHP syntax as the template and achieves the best performance when opcache is enabled.
-In addition to the PHP native template, webman also provides support for template engines such as Twig, Blade, and think-template.
+Webman uses PHP native syntax as the template by default, which offers the best performance when opcache is enabled.
+In addition to PHP native templates, Webman also provides template engines like Twig, Blade, and think-template.

-When using the view, it is strongly recommended to enable the opcache.enable and opcache.enable_cli options in the php.ini file to achieve the best performance for the template engine.
+When using views, it is highly recommended to enable the opcache.enable and opcache.enable_cli options in php.ini to allow the template engines to achieve the best performance.

 Install Twig